psychemedia/island-storynotes/tyrie/john_graham_memoir.md

 manner in which that has been effected has been this ?? it has been contrived by some method or another, to discharge the double ee, and n, from the word fifteen, both in the body of the note and the black letters of the note, and to substitute in their place the letter y, by Which these two words appear fo be fifty, the fraud on the public is just that sum between fifteen and fifty; I shall late to you very shortly what will be the evidence that will be laid before you, in order to satisfy you that the prisoners have been guilty of that offence, The prisoner has stated, that from the number of counsel who appear against him, he has some reason to be alarmed; I would ease him of that fear, because every body knows, that the only use that is at this time of day made of counsel in criminal prosecutions, is merely to state, with a little more accuracy, the facts, in order to shew immediately their connection to each other, and to disentangle them from that degree of obscurity which they would receive coming irregularly from the mouths of witnesses; on that they are to draw their own conclusions, and to form their own judgment, therefore, I trust, the prisoner will be eased of any alarm of that sort; I shall discharge my duty simply in stating that evidence, and you will draw the conclusions.

-The prisoner, John Graham, was in April last discharged from confinement; his cir??? called Jane Graham, his wife; they have, I believe, a large family of children; immediately upon his discharge, he had formed this scheme, which I am sorry to say, had been in his contemplation some time before, In his judgment, this mode of fraud upon the public was the most easily effected: it being necessary in order to carry it into execution, that he should be furnished with letters of different sorts, in order to complete his Wore; : for that purpose he applied himself to a Mr. Rayner, who was foreman to a Mr, Caslon, who is famous in this town as an engraver; Caflon recommended him to Mr. Hodgson, who is an engraver on wood, and stated to be a person very likely to furnish him with such letters as he should want.
+The prisoner, John Graham, was in April last discharged from confinement; his cir??? called Jane Graham, his wife; they have, I believe, a large family of children; immediately upon his discharge, he had formed this scheme, which I am sorry to say, had been in his contemplation some time before, In his judgment, this mode of fraud upon the public was the most easily effected: it being necessary in order to carry it into execution, that he should be furnished with letters of different sorts, in order to complete his Wore; : for that purpose he applied himself to a Mr. Rayner, who was foreman to a Mr. Caslon, who is famous in this town as an engraver; Caflon recommended him to Mr. Hodgson, who is an engraver on wood, and stated to be a person very likely to furnish him with such letters as he should want.
 On the 8th of May the prisoner, John Graham, applied to Hodgson to have the letter cut for him, to produce the effect of white on a black ground, so as to resemble the letters on the bottom of a bank-note; Hodgson said it is not likely to produce the effect, for you must have a little printers ink, and that will daub the books.
 The prisoner said they were for a whimsical gentleman, and accordingly they were cut for him; he called and paid Hodgson for them, and took them away; some time after he called again, and said these letters did not quite answer his purpose, and said he wanted some numbers,

 as 2,3, 5, 20, JO, and 10 on : respecting the letter y, I shall produce to: you the papers marked by the prisoner, and the alterations he wished to be made respecting the letter y; a number of letters were cut and figures made by Mr. Hudgson, which were called for and took away by the prisoner Jane, the wife, When you inspect the letter y upon the note produced to you, and compare it with the letter?? y produced to you, and the copy of that Hodgson has engraved, supported by Hodgson's evidence, it will appear to you beyond doubt, that the alteration and forgery in this bank-note, was made by means of this letter engrazed by Hodgson, under the direction and order of the prisoner; and also that the prisoner John tk away and had possession of this letter; shortly after this we find these notes so altered and put 1n circulation; here there appears to be considerable art in John.
 In no one instance is he to be connected with the putting off these notes; the whole of that is left to the conduct and management of the woman; and there is no instance in which he can be connected. with the putting off any of these notes.
 On the 8th of June, the note was put off by the prisoner Jane; the went to the shop of 2 Mr. Alderson, silk-Mercer, in Bridge street, Westminster, where after having bargained for some things, she put off to him one of the forged notes, altered from 15*l.* to col. that note will be traced very accurately, so as to leave no doubt, and